 During the lease term in Page County

-During lease, the rental property belongs to the tenant we respect the tenant 's privacy.
-As the property manager Nesbitt Realty has the right to reasonable entry of the rental property, but we will never abuse that right.
-If Nesbitt Realty has a good reason to go into a rental in Page County, the renter must allow us to enter the rental property.
-Some valid reasons to enter rental property are to:
+During tenancy, the rental belongs to the tenant we respect the tenant 's privacy.
+As the property manager Nesbitt Realty has the right to reasonable entry of the rental home, but we will never abuse that right.
+If Nesbitt Realty has a good reason to access a rental in Page County, the renter must allow us to access the rental home.
+Some good reasons to access rental property are to:

 - Show the rental property to prospective or actual purchasers, mortgagees, workmen, or contractors.

-Nesbitt Realty will always strive to give the tenant notice and obtain renter consent prior to coming into the rental.
-However, Nesbitt Realty can and will come into the rental property without tenant consent in emergency situations.
-We will never abuse the right of entrance or use it to harass tenants in Page County.
-Nesbitt Realty will only go into at reasonable hours of the day, except in an emergency.
+Nesbitt Realty will always strive to give the tenant notice and obtain renter consent before coming into the rental home.
+However, Nesbitt Realty can and will come into the rental without renter consent in emergency situations.
+We will never abuse the right of entrance or use it to agitate renters in Page County.
+Nesbitt Realty will only access the home at reasonable hours of the day, except in an emergency.

 Landlord Reference

-a useful archive for property owners in Page County
+a good reference for property owners in Page County

 - Collections and evictions